Brotherton Fellowship

 Please note, the Brotherton Lecture and Brotherton Reception will be costed separately with assistance from the MSPS Engagement Team.

-Members of the School are encouraged to submit nominations for the 2024 Brotherton Fellows.
+Members of the School are encouraged to submit nominations for the 2026 Brotherton Fellow.
 Fellows should be of exceptional international distinction in a field of study of interest to the School.

-• A working title and brief summary of the proposed public lecture
+• a working title and brief summary (no more than 150 words) of the proposed public lecture

 Selection

-Selection of the Brotherton Fellows will be undertaken by a committee appointed by the Head of the School of Psychological Sciences.
+Selection of the Brotherton Fellow will be undertaken by a committee appointed by the Head of the School of Psychological Sciences, consisting of members representing each of the hubs and centres.